sonicnext-dev/MarathonRecomp/docs/BUILDING.md

 `default.xex` is located in the game's root directory, while the others are located in `/xenon/archives`.

 [//]: # (> [!TIP])
-[//]: # (> It is recommended that you install the game using [an existing Marathon Recompiled release]&#40;https://github.com/sonicnext-dev/MarathonRecomp/releases/latest&#41; to acquire these files, otherwise you'll need to rely on third-party tools to extract them.)
+[//]: # (> It is recommended that you install the game using [an existing Liberty Recompiled release]&#40;https://github.com/OZORDI/LibertyRecomp/releases/latest&#41; to acquire these files, otherwise you'll need to rely on third-party tools to extract them.)
 [//]: # (>)
-[//]: # (> Using the Marathon Recompiled installation wizard will also ensure that these files are compatible with each other so that they can be used with the build environment.)
+[//]: # (> Using the Liberty Recompiled installation wizard will also ensure that these files are compatible with each other so that they can be used with the build environment.)
 [//]: # (>)
-[//]: # (> When sourcing these files from an Marathon Recompiled installation, they will be stored under `game` and `update` subdirectories.)
+[//]: # (> When sourcing these files from an Liberty Recompiled installation, they will be stored under `game` and `update` subdirectories.)

 ## 3. Install Dependencies